antimof/UxPlay/README.txt

 You can also download a recent or earlier version listed in [Releases](https://github.com/FDH2/UxPlay/releases).

-\*Current UxPlay is also a pull request on the original site https://github.com/antimof/UxPlay ; that original project is inactive, but the pull requests are now being periodically merged with the antimof tree (thank you antimof!).
+-   Current UxPlay is also a pull request on the original site https://github.com/antimof/UxPlay ; that original project is inactive, but the pull requests are now being periodically merged with the antimof tree (thank you antimof!).

 ## Building UxPlay on Linux (or \*BSD):

 ### Debian-based systems:

+-   Note that the current Debian "testing" distribution (for eventual release as Debian 12/Bookworm) now includes uxplay, so future Debian-based distributions may offer a pre-built uxplay package.

 (Instructions for Debian/Ubuntu; adapt these for other Linuxes; for macOS, see below).
 See [Troubleshooting](#troubleshooting) below for